natwilson21/natwilson21/README.md

-- 👋 Hi, I’m @natwilson21
+- 👋 Hi, I’m Natalia Wilson (@natwilson21)
-- 👀 I’m interested in programming games and building projects using SparkFun
+- 👀 I’m currently searching for Co-ops for the Fall 2024 semester within the engineering industry
-- 🌱 I’m currently learning python and continuing to learn C++
+- 🌱 I’m a third year Northeastern student majoring in Computer Engineering and a minor in Criminal Justice.
-- 💞️ I’m looking to collaborate on creating a game using Unreal Engine
+- 💞️ I look forward to finding ways to connect my minor to my major to make resources more available for the public!
 - 📫 How to reach me, email: natw2191@gmail.com

 <!---